Ibuprofen

 It is generally regarded as safe to take ibuprofen alongside paracetamol and other painkillers.

-Always speak to your doctor or pharmacist about taking multiple medicines to ensure it is safe to do so.
+Always consult your doctor or pharmacist before taking multiple medications to ensure they are safe to use together.

 Is Ibuprofen addictive?

-Ibuprofen is not an addictive substance and it is highly unlikely to become addicted to Ibuprofen.
-If you are worried you may be developing an addiction to prescription painkillers, however, you should speak to your doctor.
+Ibuprofen is not an addictive substance, and it is highly unlikely to become addicted to Ibuprofen.
+If you are worried you may be developing an addiction to prescription painkillers, you should speak to your doctor.

 How much ibuprofen can you take in a day?